RebateBlue Logo

 • QMID = Qualified Manufacturer Identification Number

-• 4-character code identifying IRS-registered manufacturers
+• 4-character code the IRS assigns to registered manufacturers

-• Required for all 25C claims starting January 1, 2025
+• Required on Form 5695 for all 25C claims (2025 tax year)

 Example: Carrier QMID